Clothing the Gap is an Aboriginal owned and led social enterprise and fashion label that is based in Preston.

 Statement for Carla Scotto, "My partnership with Clothing The Gap is something I chose and initiated, I wanted to give back to an organisation that directly supported Indigenous health at a grassroots level, and I wanted a means of ‘paying the rent’.
 Since giving Clothing The Gap (an Aboriginal owned and led business) permission to use my design exclusively on merchandise, I have had the joy of seeing my work truly serve a purpose.
 I never imagined or wanted a business like, WAM Clothing to benefit financially or rip off my artwork and Aboriginal community."

-This design from Carla, we saw as an alternative to using the Aboriginal flag until it free from copyright and it’s our best seller.
-Carla is considering further legal action.
+This design from Carla, we saw as an alternative to using the Aboriginal flag until it free from copyright and it’s our best seller. .
 Check our Carla Scotto x Clothing The Gap tees.
+We have since entered into a legal exclusive licensing agreement with Carla Scotto for this artwork and have sent WAM Clothing a Cease and Desist demanding they stop selling products resembling Carla's artwork immediately!

 Flag World threaten to sue for reworked [-o-] flag

-Non-Indigenous company Carroll & Richardson Flagworld have had an exclusive worldwide license for using the image of Aboriginal flag on FLAGS for over 20 years (since 1998)!
-They are now seeking to sue operators of the Free The Flag website for a "alleged copyright infringement for selling flags featuring a reworked version of the Aboriginal flag with a solid yellow outline of Australia in the middle instead of a yellow circle.
-One of the flags features the words "Free the Flag" in the centre".
+Non-Indigenous company Carroll & Richardson Flagworld have had an exclusive worldwide license for using the image of Aboriginal flag on physical flags, such as the those you would see on a flag pole, for over 20 years (since 1998)!
+They are now seeking to sue operators of the Free The Flag website for an 'alleged copyright infringement for selling flags featuring a reworked version of the Aboriginal flag' with a solid yellow outline of Australia in the middle instead of a yellow circle.
+One of the flags features the words "Free the Flag" in the centre of the Australia outline.

 The Judge in the Federal Court Case says "The [flags sold by Free the Flag] ... are not the same as the Aboriginal flag, but that does not show that Flag World may not have a right to obtain relief," he said.

-This case has impacts on the Free The Flag campaign and could set a legal precedence.
+This case has potential impacts on the Free The Flag campaign and could set a legal precedence around what is and is not a variation of the copyrighted Aboriginal Flag.
+Watch this space!

 Aboriginal Flag Timeline